jakdept/jakdept/docs/networking.md

 # Networking Concepts

-THis is an attempt to explain some common networking concepts from a server level.
+This is an attempt to explain some common networking concepts from a server level.

 ## OSI 7 Layer Networks